 Leather, a hardy and flexible material made from animal hides, is an amazing choice for upholstery.
 It's incredibly durable, lasting decades with proper care.
 At World Interiors, we use 4 main types of leather for our furniture: Top-Grain Leather, Suede Leather, Bi-Cast Leather, and Vegan Leather.

 Leather has been used for upholstery throughout history.
-Due to the labor-intensive process required to make leather for upholstery and the high quality material that results, leather, for the most part was reserved only for the wealthy.
-Dating all the way back to even before the Roman Empire, leather has been found in the homes of the wealthiest and most powerful.
+Due to the labor-intensive process required to make leather for upholstery, leather, for the most part was reserved primarily for the wealthy.
+Dating all the way back to even before the Roman Empire, leather could be found in the homes of the wealthiest and most powerful.
 Before that, Arabian kings were using leather to decorate their throne rooms.

 When the Industrial Revolution came, the leather upholstery process became more streamlined.
-This made leather upholstery much more affordable; however, the process still needed to be completed by hand, and leather was still considered a luxury product but a lot more accessible to the middle class.
+This made leather upholstery much more affordable; however, the process still required much work to be completed by hand.
+Though leather more accessible to the masses, but it's still widely considered a luxury product.

 Leather continues even today to gain popularity as new technologies and processes make leather cheaper and easier to produce.
-By the 1960s, leather became available in a plethora of new colors, from white to green.
-Leather has now become a staple in most homes.
+By the 1960s, leather became a staple in most homes.

 Top-Grain leather, perhaps the most sought-after type of leather, is produced from the top half of the animal hide, with the outermost layer sanded off so that imperfections and irregularities are removed.